open-editions/open-editions.org/src/docs.md

 Each edition must:

  - Be a single git repository, hosted on GitHub.
- - Be named ~corpus-author-shortTitle-tei~, where ~author~ is the author's name, and ~shortTitle~ is a shortened version of the title.
+ - Be named `corpus-author-shortTitle-tei`, where `author` is the author's name, and `shortTitle` is a shortened version of the title.
  - Be included in this repository as a submodule (for now).
- - Have a ~header.xml~ in TEI XML, containing all its metadata.
+ - Have a `header.xml` in TEI XML, containing all its metadata.
- - Have a ~README.md~ file describing the edition
+ - Have a `README.md` file describing the edition
- - Have a ~.github/workflows/edition.yaml~ file which will validate the XML
+ - Have a `.github/workflows/edition.yaml` file which will validate the XML
  - Have a mirror repo at Zenodo, where it will receive a DOI and have a stable identifier, for posterity.
    - This requires that the edition have a release, and a tag.
 Use semantic versioning for the tags, e.g. v0.1.0.

 The header.xml must:

- - Be a valid TEI XML file.
+ - Be a valid TEI XML file, as validated by [the official TEI RNG files](https://www.tei-c.org/release/xml/tei/custom/schema/relaxng/tei_all.rng).
- - Contain a list of xincludes to other files in the repository, if the edition is in more than one file.
+ - Contain a list of `xinclude`s to other files in the repository, if the edition is in more than one file.
- - Contain links to the source repository.
+ - Contain links to the source repository, since the source repository is the authoritative source of information such as version history.

-## Markup Features
+## Features

 ### Dialogue Attribution

 Dialogue is marked up with `<said>` and using the `@who` attribute, as in `<said who="Stephen Dedalus">`.